ENE431 Shipping Economics and Analytics

 - The financing of shipping assets

-- Understands advanced models and concepts in international shipping and offshore industries
+- understands how to apply advanced economic models and concepts in international shipping and offshore industries

 Teaching consists of lectures, guest lectures from industry experts, company visit, mini case studies and student presentations.